Manal-art-coder/portfolio/en/index.md

 title: "Welcome to My Portfolio"
 ---

-# Welcome to my Data Analyst portfolio!
+# Welcome to my Data-Driven Portfolio!

 ## About Me 🙂

-Hi, I’m Manal JEWA, a **Data Analyst** with a background in **customer success** at an agricultural e-commerce company.
-I’ve used data to improve customer satisfaction, enhance the user experience, and drive growth.
-Now, I’m looking to transition into a full-time data analyst role.
+Hi, I’m Manal JEWA, a **customer success** professional with a strong **data-driven** mindset, now expanding my expertise into **data analytics**.

+With hands-on experience in the **agricultural e-commerce** sector, I have leveraged data to enhance customer satisfaction, optimize user experience, and improve operational efficiency.
+My role involved analyzing purchasing behaviors, monitoring **key performance indicators**, and using insights to refine business strategies.

-I recently completed the Data Analysis program at **DataScientest**, certified by **l’École des Mines de Paris**, where I learned the core tools and techniques of data analysis, including **SQL**, **Python**, and **data visualization** tools.
+To deepen my technical skills, I completed a **Data Analysis certification** at DataScientest, accredited by **l’École des Mines de Paris**, where I gained expertise in **SQL**, **Python**, **machine learning**, and **data visualization**.
+My strength lies in bridging the gap between **business needs** and **data insights**, ensuring that companies make informed, strategic decisions.

-I’m excited to apply these skills in a dynamic business environment, where I can help organizations leverage data to improve decision-making and drive business success.
+I’m now looking for opportunities as a **Data Analyst** or a **Data-Driven Customer Success Manager**, where I can combine my analytical skills with my experience in customer relations to drive growth, efficiency, and competitive advantage.

+Let’s connect! 🚀.

 ## Key Skills & Technologies 💻